Typsium/alchemist/lib.typ

 /// - height (float, length): the height of the parenthesis.
 If align is true, this argument is optional.
 /// - yoffset (float, length, list): the vertical offset of parenthesis.
 You can also provide a tuple for left and right parenthesis
 /// - xoffset (float, length, list): the horizontal offset of parenthesis.
 You can also provide a tuple for left and right parenthesis
 /// - right (string): Sometime, it is not convenient to place the right parenthesis at the end of the body.
-In this case, you can specify the name of the molecule or link where the right parenthesis should be placed.
+In this case, you can specify the name of the fragment or link where the right parenthesis should be placed.
 It is especially useful when the body end by a cycle.
 See @polySulfide
 /// - tr (content): the exponent content of the right parenthesis
 /// - br (content): the indice content of the right parenthesis
 /// -> drawable